flexmonster/pivot-react-native/README.md

 expo start
 ```

-For more details please refer to [Flexmonster Integration with React Native](https://www.flexmonster.com/doc/integration-with-react-native/) tutorial.
+For more details, refer to [Flexmonster Integration with React Native](https://www.flexmonster.com/doc/integration-with-react-native/) tutorial.